JetBrains/amper/docs/Documentation.md

 |-src@jvm/           # sees declarations from src/ and src@jvmAndAndroid/
 |-src@android/       # sees declarations from src/ and src@jvmAndAndroid/
 ```

-For [Kotlin Multiplatform expect/actual declarations](https://kotlinlang.org/docs/multiplatform-connect-to-apis.html), put your `expected` declarations into the `src/` folder, and `actual` declarations into the corresponding `src@<platform>/` folders.

 ### Multi-platform dependencies